 Thankfully the ability to download has been added, so you can put episodes on to an iOS or Android device and watch them offline.
 Not everything can be downloaded, but most shows are available.
 Just look for the download icon to the right of the episode info section.

 Once downloaded you have 30 days to watch and you can view it as many times as you like for “48 hours before the end of the 30 days”.
 Downloads will be automatically deleted at the end of the 30 days or if you sign out of the NOW TV app on that device.

 If you want to check whether a particular show is available, justwatch.com is your friend – although it won’t warn you if a programme is about to disappear.

 Related: Best TVs

-The most expensive monthly pass is Sky Cinema, which will set you back £9.99.
-However, if you want to stream recent movies without paying having to pay rental charges then it’s only here that you can access such big flicks soon after they stop showing at your local Odeon.
+The most expensive monthly pass is Sky Cinema, which costs £11.99.
+However, if you want to stream recent movies without paying rental charges then it’s only here that you can access such big flicks soon after they stop showing at your local cinema.

-A Sky Cinema pass will let you watch Wonder Woman, Baby Driver, and the much-better-than-you’d-expect-it-to-be remake of Ghost in the Shell, while also offering an excellent back catalogue that includes such classics as The Godfather, 2001: A Space Odyssey and Big.
+A Sky Cinema pass will let you watch Blade Runner 2049, Star Wars: The Last Jedi and Disney’s Coco (well, until Disney Plus launches at least), while also offering an excellent back catalogue that includes such classics as The Godfather, 2001: A Space Odyssey and Big.

 Unlike Netflix and Amazon, whose film catalogues drastically drop off in quality once you get through the top layer, there’s real depth to Sky’s offering, with critically acclaimed cult indies sitting alongside family favourites, self-satisfied Oscar winners and easy-watchers to get you through a hangover.